-The Portfolios' investment objectives, restrictions, and policies are more fully described here and in the Prospectus.
+The Portfolio consists of one class of shares.
+The Portfolio's investment objectives, restrictions and policies are more fully described here and in the Prospectus.
 The Board may start other series and offer shares of a new fund under the Trust at any time.